torsday/notebook/ops/ldap.md

 selection                         | indicates what attributes to return from objects that match the filter criteria.
 Subtree                           | indicates a search of the base object and the entire subtree of which the base object distinguished name is the topmost object.

+## Overview

+### Timeline

+1. A client starts an LDAP session by connecting to an LDAP server, called a Directory System Agent (DSA).
+1. The client then sends an operation request to the server, and the server sends responses in return.
+	* With some exceptions, the client does not need to wait for a response before sending the next request, and the server may send the responses in any order.

+#### The client may request the following operations:

+* StartTLS — use the LDAPv3 Transport Layer Security (TLS) extension for a secure connection
+* Bind — authenticate and specify LDAP protocol version
+* Search — search for and/or retrieve directory entries
+* Compare — test if a named entry contains a given attribute value
+* Add a new entry
+* Delete an entry
+* Modify an entry
+* Modify Distinguished Name (DN) — move or rename an entry
+* Abandon — abort a previous request
+* Extended Operation — generic operation used to define other operations
+* Unbind — close the connection (not the inverse of Bind)

 ## Basics